 8/1/2018 – DAY 0 : 48,150 miles on ODO – TIRES Brand New ~ 2 miles.
 Starting out at 7mm.
 I read a lot of tires start at 10mm?
 All the spots I checked were ~7mm.
 I am sure the tire size and type will determine how much initial tread you get.
 It seemed like a normal new tire tread depth to me.

 8/3/2018 : I am really happy with how quiet these are so far.
 They seem quieter then my OEM tires, but the OEM were pretty worn.
 I will update as these wear down.

 8/3/2018 : Summer right now and warm and hot.
 So far great traction. waiting for some rain and snow this winter to see how they do.
 Will update this periodically.

 I bought these OHTSU FP 0612 A/S at a local discount wheel and tire.
 The store price was $59.00 but they had the price listed online on their website the night before for $49.00 and they matched that price.
 Interestingly when I look now they are at $46, so it pays to keep an eye on the website.
 Or if your at the store just ask them to match the lowest price you can find.
 I have had really good luck with Discount Tire and always seem to go back to them over others.

-I am really happy with my choice so far.
+I am really happy with the Ohtsu FP0612 so far.
 The price for a full set of tires was much cheaper then I expected.
 They are quiet and I have had no issues so far.
 I hope it stays that way.
 I will update this with the wear also, as I am curious how long they will last.
 Hit me up on facebook if you try them or have tried them and have any issues.
 Curious to see other peoples luck with them.
 Safe Travels – MRTB_Joe